home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 The following features can be accessed from the integration configuration panel:

-- **Add device**: Allows you to preprovision a SmartStart device or starts the inclusion process for adding a new device to your network.
+- **Add device**: Allows you to preprovision a SmartStart device or start the inclusion process for adding a new device to your network.
 - **Remove device**: Starts the exclusion process for removing a device from your network.
 - **Heal network**: Forces your network to rediscover routes to the controller from each device.
-This is useful when devices or the controller have moved to a new location, or if you are having significant problems with your network.
+This is useful when devices or the controller have moved to a new location, or if you are having significant problems with your network, but it also generates a lot of network traffic and should be used sparingly.
-- **Third party data opt-in/out:** The zwave-js project collects optional telemetry from users to help inform development decisions, influence manufacturers, etc. This telemetry is disabled by default and has to be opted into.
+- **Third party data opt-in/out:** Allows you to opt-in or oout of telemetry that the zwave-js project collects to help inform development decisions, influence manufacturers, etc. This telemetry is disabled by default and has to be opted into.
 - **[Controller statistics](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=quotstatistics-updatedquot):** Provides statistics about communication between the controller and other devices, allowing you to troubleshoot your network's RF quality.

 ### Device Panel